vercel/nextjs-subscription-payments/README.md

 #### Setup redirect wildcards for deploy previews

-For auth redirects (magic link, OAuth providers) to work correctly in deploy previews, navigate to the [auth settings](https://app.supabase.com/project/_/auth/settings) and add the following wildcard URL to "Redirect URLs": `https://**vercel.app/*/*`.
+For auth redirects (magic links, OAuth providers) to work correctly in deploy previews, navigate to the auth settings (i.e. `https://app.supabase.com/project/:project-id/auth/url-configuration`) and add the following wildcard URL to "Redirect URLs": `https://**vercel.app/*/*`.

 You can read more about redirect wildcard patterns in the [docs](https://supabase.com/docs/guides/auth#redirect-urls-and-wildcards).